 WetterOnline already used Direct Bidder on the web.
 They saw that a direct integration with their app would cut fees and drive incremental revenue.

-“Criteo is one of the major buyers in the digital ecosystem, and it made sense to directly connect our app inventory to Criteo’s large and diverse demand pool,” says Christoph Brömling, Chief of Sales for Wetteronline.
+“Criteo is one of the major buyers in the digital ecosystem, and it made sense to directly connect our app inventory to Criteo’s large and diverse demand pool,” says Christoph Brömling, Head of Sales for WetterOnline.

 “A direct connection optimizes our supply chain and provides us more control.
 In just a few short months, we have already more than doubled the amount of revenue we earn from Criteo on apps.”